rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

     const F: fn() -> i32 = ...;
     ```

-    is already legal in Rust today, even though the `F` doesn't need to be a `const` function.
+    is already legal in Rust today, even though the `F` doesn't need to be a
-    Since we can't reuse this syntax, do we need a different syntax or should we just keep constants
+    `const` function.
+Since we can't reuse this syntax, do we need a different
-    as they are and just reuse the syntax in `const fn` arguments?
+    syntax or should the same syntax mean different things for `const` types and
+    `const fn` types?

 2. Opt out bounds might seem unintuitive?